 Day 2 & 3

 Depart by SPL transport to Tuta Marina on Muchalat Inlet.
-Load the kayaks for an easy paddle to a secluded campsite on Bligh Island (named after the infamous captain of the Bounty).
+Load the kayaks for an easy paddle to a secluded campsite on Bligh Island.
+Here, Captain Cook and his crew, who included William Bligh of Bounty fame, spent one month repairing a mast in 1778.
 Explore a variety of rocky coves, pebble beaches and the tide pools of the Pantoja Island all within Bligh Island Marine Park.
 (Paddling time is approximately 3-4hrs)